Community Health Watch

 Kadna Clinic’s New Beginning | Turning Renovation into Real Care for Mothers | Niger State

-I didn’t even know I was pregnant,” 26-year-old Sharifa Mustapha, who received antenatal care, delivery services, and immunisation for her child at the clinic, said.
+For 26-year-old Sharifa Mustapha, the clinic was both a lifeline and a risk, “I didn’t even know I was pregnant,” although received antenatal care, delivery services, and immunisation for her child at the clinic, she said.
 “They really cared for me, but we need more beds in the labour room for safe delivery.”

 Before its renovation, the clinic was dilapidated, with cracked walls and leaking ceilings.
-The transformation began through community self-help, led by the Ward Development Committee (WDC), before a government Ward Development Project completed the renovation.
+The transformation began through community self-help, led by the Ward Development Committee (WDC), before the Niger State government Ward Development Project completed the renovation.
 While the facelift restored trust and increased patient turnout, access challenges persist.
 Pregnant women from remote communities face high transport costs, sometimes up to ₦2,500, which is sometimes unaffordable for many.

 A bed without a mattrass in the patient ward.
 Image credit: Nigeria Health Watch